UPDATED AUGUST 2025

 58-years old | Fresno County, California

-Valente Lopez Aguirre, 58-years old, was discovered dead in a dry canal on West Barstow Avenue between Floyd and Bishop Avenues on April 14.
-Farm workers found the body as they walked along the canal bank.
-Fresno County Sheriff's deputies responded to the scene.
-The coroner determined Aguirre died of an animal attack.
+Valente Lopez Aguirre, 58-years old, was discovered dead in a dry canal.
+Farm workers found his body as they walked along the canal bank on West Barstow Avenue between Floyd and Bishop Avenues on April 14.
+Fresno County sheriff's deputies responded to the scene.
+The Fresno County Coroner's Office determined Aguirre died of an animal attack.
 Detectives found a group of aggressive dogs in the area.
 Five dogs were seized and underwent DNA testing to establish if the dogs were responsible for Aguirre's death.
 The results were inconclusive.
 On June 16, authorities released the dogs back to their owner.
 Three weeks later, Robert Simonian, 74, was found dead in the same canal -- this time the canal was not dry.
 The coroner ruled Simonian died of drowning, but he also suffered dog bite injuries.
-Authorities seized the same five dogs again.
-No breed information was released.
+Authorities impounded the same five dogs again.
+No breed information was released initially.
 On April 29, 2017 the five suspected dogs owned by Harold Matthews were identified as three pit bull-mixes, a small mixed-breed and a chihuahua-mix. [source citations]

 Date of death: April 14, 2016 Chained: No